Azure/azure-sdk/docs/android/design.md

 Don't offer builder or fluent APIs for supporting classes such as custom exception types, HTTP policies, and credential types.

-{% include requirement/MUST id="android-support-javabeans" %} use the JavaBean naming convention of `get*`, `set*`, and `is*`.
+{% include requirement/MUST id="android-support-prefix" %} use standard JavaBean prefixes for setter and getter methods.

-{% include requirement/MUSTNOT id="android-support-no-fluent" %} use the fluent API naming convention outlined above for model classes.
+{% include requirement/MUSTNOT id="android-support-setter-return-type" %} return `this` in setter methods - these methods should have a `void` return type.

 {% include requirement/MUSTNOT id="android-support-no-builder" %} provide a builder class.